 A Turnip Puff is the absolute best way to eat a turnip (or rutabaga)!
 It’s a lightly sweet baked root vegetable dish, both creamy and fluffy, with a crunchy buttered breadcrumb topping.
 A Turnip Puff is traditionally served for Canadian Thanksgiving or Christmas, but there’s no need to wait for a holiday.
 This is an easy and delicious vegetable side dish that the whole family will love!

-Looking for more easy, healthy side dishes?
-Try these superb Caramelized Carrots and our Old Fashioned Cornbread Dressing!
+Looking for more easy side dishes?
+Try this superb Pan-Fried Carrot and Parsnip Recipe, or Caramelized Carrots, Traditional Cheesy Broccoli Casserole, and our Old Fashioned Cornbread Dressing!
 These side dishes are great for the holidays as well as a nice Sunday dinner at home.
 We also have a great informative post on What is Rutabaga?
 How Do I Cook One? if you would like to know more about these vegetables.

 HELPFUL ITEMS FOR THIS POST